hindu-comm/mail_stream_indology/2015/04/Stackexchange_area_f/132__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-April/040926.html)

-​In case it is of interest, see
+In case it is of interest, see

    - http://area51.stackexchange.com/proposals/85860/sanskrit-language